-Sexual assault, sexual extortion, intimate partner violence, stalking, and sexual & gender-based harassment are crimes that are prohibited by State law.
-Additionally, sexual harassment, sexual assault, dating and domestic violence, and stalking are prohibited by the University of California Sexual Violence and Sexual Harassment Policy.
-When someone experiences one or more of these types of violence, they have a right to report it to the appropriate authority.
+Sexual assault, invasion of sexual privacy, dating and domestic violence, human trafficking, and stalking are crimes that are prohibited by both State law and the University of California Sexual Violence and Sexual Harassment (SVSH) Policy.
+Additionally, sexual and gender-based harassment is prohibited by the UC SVSH Policy.
+When someone experiences one or more of these types of violence, they have a right to report it.
 A victim advocate can help provide an overview of each reporting option, discuss rights that are afforded to the victim, and accompany the victim to any interview with law enforcement and/or University officials involved in the investigation and adjudication process.
-For information about contacting a victim advocate with CARE, go to “Connect with an Advocate.”
+For information about contacting a victim advocate with CARE, go to “Talk to an Advocate.”

-• Reporting to Law Enforcement
+- Reporting to Law Enforcement

-When someone chooses to report their sexual assault, abuse by an intimate partner, or the stalking behaviors they are experiencing, they have certain rights, including the right to have a victim advocate and/or support person of their choosing with them during any investigative interview.
-For more information about victim rights when reporting to the police, go to “Know Your Rights.”
+When someone chooses to report violence or abuse to the police, they have certain rights, including the right to have a victim advocate and/or support person of their choosing with them during any investigative interview.
+For more information about victim rights when reporting to the police, go to “Know Your Rights.” - Reporting to the UC Davis Title IX Office

-• Sexual assault, sexual extortion, intimate partner violence, stalking, and sexual & gender-based harassment are prohibited by the University of California Sexual Violence and Sexual Harassment Policy and the UC Davis Sexual Violence and Sexual Harassment Policy.
+- Sexual assault, sexual extortion, intimate partner violence, stalking, and sexual & gender-based harassment are prohibited by the University of California Sexual Violence and Sexual Harassment Policy and the UC Davis Sexual Violence and Sexual Harassment Policy.
 When a member of the UC Davis community commits sexual violence or sexual harassment, this policy violation may be reported to the UC Davis Title IX Office, even if the harassment or violence occurred off campus.
 When someone is harmed by a UC Davis community member, the victim can choose to report to Title IX, the police, or both.

 When someone chooses to report to the UC Davis Title IX office, they can make a report online, in-person, or over the phone.
 The UC Davis Harassment & Discrimination Assistance and Prevention Program (HDAPP) is the office designated by the UC Davis Title IX Officer to receive reports of sexual harassment, sexual assault, dating and domestic violence, stalking, and discrimination.